Ruhsjw/applied-ml-materials-biomedicine/README.md

 - PCA, HOG, UMAP, autoencoders, and VAEs
 - Model evaluation with accuracy, F1-score, RMSE, R2, confusion matrices, and error analysis

-## Suggested LinkedIn Use

-Use the two strongest reports as LinkedIn project attachments:

-- `Cancer_Type_Classification_TCGA_Report.pdf`
-- `Ti64_Microstructure_Classification_Report.pdf`

-Use the notebooks if uploading this folder to GitHub.